 Finally, we are committed to building a foundation for a lifelong love of learning

-Our weekly Mind Body Spirit programme is unique to the Y Early Learning Centre.
+Our weekly Recreation Programme is unique to The Early Learning Centre.

 Every week we run gymnastics in our spacious stadium, play ripper rugby at the adjoining park, and have dance in our dance studio, all at no extra charge!
 Enquire with us about which days these programmes run on.